Email marketing is one of the best ways to monetize your blog.

 4. Be consistent with your emails

-I know that life gets in the way, but try to be consistent with your emails because this is the best way to build a strong relationship with your readers.
+I know that life gets in the way, but try to be consistent with your emails.
+This is the best way to build a strong relationship with your readers.

 I take about 1-2 hours to write each weekly newsletter.

-And writing one email a week to your audience is perfect because it’s an easy schedule to stick to, and it is one of the best ways to touch base with your readers.
+Writing one email a week to your audience is perfect because it’s a manageable schedule and one of the best ways to touch base with your readers.

 Email marketing is one of the best ways to touch base with your readers.
 Sending a weekly newsletter will help you build a stronger relationship and help you increase your email open rate.

-Aim for 1 a week or 1 in 2 weeks if you can.
+Aim for one a week or one every two weeks if you can.
 It will make a big difference to your traffic and your relationship.

 It doesn’t matter if they’re hearing from you after a long time (if you’ve left a big gap); just start writing from now on.